WXY1313/PRE/README.md

 # How to run

-1. Generate private keys to generate the `.env` file
+1. Generate private keys to generate the `.env` file in different Linux os or Mac os

     ```bash(Linux os)
     bash genPrvKey_Linux.sh